nicolas-navarre/nicolas-navarre/README.md

 <h3>Ongoing work</h3>

+- Global estimates of plastic debris to the aquatic environment
+- Emissions of ocean debris from high-income plastic waste exports
+- Interactions between formal and informal plastic waste collection in South and Southeast Asia
 - Transition towards a sustainable food system
-- Global estimates of plastic debris to the aquatic environment
 - Disaggregating Input-Output tables to sub-national levels to uncover new circular economy opportunities
 - The role of negative emission technologies in mitigating global carbon emissions